valerymelou/cookiecutter-django/docs/project-generation-options.rst

 Project Generation Options
 ==========================

-project_name [project_name]:
+project_name [Project Name]:
-    Your human-readable project name, including any capitalization or spaces.
+    Your Human Readable project name, including any capitalization or spaces.

 project_slug [project_slug]:
     The slug of your project, without dashes or spaces.
 Used to name your repo